Ernest space

 At Ernest, I see and eat beautiful and creative dishes that I’ve never seen before.

 Want a quick drink and one bite?
-Fine—just walk in and head to the bar.
-Order an MSG martini (which is fortified with umeshu, made in house) and pair with some things from the raw bar section of the menu: Oysters with a green apple cucumber ginger lime foam, a blue fin tuna tostada perhaps, and definitely the sushi rice topped with raw beef topped with shiny orange pearls of ikura.
-That last one is served with toasted nori on the side for you to make fun handrolls and has been a menu mainstay for a reason.
+Fine — just walk in and head to the bar.
+Order an MSG martini (which is fortified with umeshu, made in-house) and pair with some things from the raw bar section of the menu: oysters with a green apple cucumber ginger lime foam, a blue fin tuna tostada perhaps, and definitely the sushi rice topped with raw beef and shiny orange pearls of ikura.
+That last one is served with toasted nori on the side for you to make fun handrolls, and has been a menu mainstay for a reason.

 No matter which way you choose, you’ll be in for a treat at one of San Francisco’s finest restaurants right now.